mrdipeshashah/Apple-Watch-Health-Tracking-Data/README.md

    The key addtional requirement in the Google Sheet is the tracking if you have visited the Gym, which is tracked as Y(Yes) and N(No).

 3) It also requires having Big Query setup.
+Creating a dataset & table (using the Google Sheet)

 ## 🧬 The "Biological KPI" Suite
 This project utilizes three proprietary metrics to distinguish between mere "movement" and "performance."